 As soon as the Wi-Fi Terminus associates with the network it will try to resolve the destination IP.
 Once this has been accomplished, the Wi-Fi Terminus will begin sending UDP packets to the destination IP.
 Data from the GPS receiver is saved to flash memory until the destination IP is resolved.
-This default behavior may be changed by the user via SNMP (Simple Network Management Protocol) - see Section 3 - Device Configuration.
+This default behavior may be changed by the user via SNMP - see Section 3 'Device Configuration via SNMP'.